 Hearing a lot of buzz on all that’s going on in the .NET space with ASP.NET 5 and MVC 6?
 Microsoft is releasing a revolutionary version of the .NET framework, which makes some ASP.NET developers uncertain stepping into 2015.

-At Telerik® we are excited about the upcoming changes and would like to explain why we believe this is one of the best times to be an ASP.NET developer.
+At Progress, we're excited about the upcoming changes and would like to explain why we believe this is one of the best times to be an ASP.NET developer.

 Here are some of the burning questions we’ll address: